Picovoice/speech-to-text-benchmark/README.md

 Picovoice Cheetah (v1.1.0) | 13.25% | **0.02** | **0.22** | **1.69** | 46.6 MB |
 Picovoice Cheetah LibriSpeech LM (v1.1.0) | 10.47% | **0.02** | **0.22** | **1.69** | **38.2 MB** |

-Figure below compares the word error rate of speech-to-text engines.
-For Picovoice we included the engine that was trained on LibriSpeech training data similar to Mozilla DeepSpeech.
+The figure below compares the word error rate of speech-to-text engines.
+For Picovoice, we included the engine that was trained on LibriSpeech training data similar to Mozilla DeepSpeech.

 ![](resources/doc/word_error_rate_comparison.png)

-Figure below compares accuracy and runtime metrics of offline speech-to-text engines.
+The figure below compares accuracy and runtime metrics of offline speech-to-text engines.
 For Picovoice we included the engine that was trained on LibriSpeech training data similar to Mozilla DeepSpeech.
-Cheetah achieves a performance very close to most accurate engine (Mozilla DeepSpeech) while being 23X faster and 53X smaller in size.
+Cheetah achieves a performance close to the most accurate engine (Mozilla DeepSpeech) while being 23X faster and 53X smaller in size.

 ![](resources/doc/offline_stt_comparison.png)

 ## License

-The benchmarking framework is freely-available and can be used under the Apache 2.0 license.
-Regarding Mozilla DeepSpeech and PocketSphinx please refer to their respective pages.
+The benchmarking framework is freely available and can be used under the Apache 2.0 license.
+Regarding Mozilla DeepSpeech and PocketSphinx usage, please refer to their respective documentation.

 The provided Cheetah resources (binary, model, and license file) are the property of Picovoice.
 They are only to be used for evaluation purposes and their use in any commercial product is strictly prohibited.

-For commercial inquiries regarding Cheetah please contact us by filling out this [form](https://picovoice.ai/contact.html).
+For commercial enquiries regarding Cheetah, please contact us via this [form](https://picovoice.ai/contact.html).